Ombi-app/Ombi/tests/COVERAGE.md

   Several specs make *real* requests (`cy.requestMovie`, `cy.requestAllTv`) that persist, and other specs assume a particular item is *not yet requested*.
 The `discover-recently-requested` and `details/*` specs assume the requested item appears at `body[0]`.
-Prefer stubbing availability in the response (`cy.intercept(... req.reply ...)`) over relying on DB state, and force the full state you need (`requested/approved/available/denied`) rather than just one field.
+This used to make the suite non‑idempotent: re‑running it (or running specs out of order) failed because a show another run already requested was no longer in the expected state.
+It is now mitigated — the global `before` hook calls `cy.clearAllRequests()`, which deletes every existing movie and TV request via the API so each spec starts from an empty request state.
+New specs should still prefer stubbing availability in the response (`cy.intercept(... req.reply ...)`) over relying on DB state, and force the full state they need (`requested/approved/available/denied`) rather than just one field.
 - **Live TMDb dependency.** `search`, `details/*` and the discover request specs drive real TheMovieDb calls through the backend, so they break if TMDb is